 Mary S. McAuliffe, When Paris Sizzled: The 1920s Paris of Hemingway, Chanel, Cocteau, Cole Porter, Josephine Baker, and Their Friends

-The Jazz Age was, in part, a reaction to the cynicism that was left over from the first world war: “But the war turned out differently from what Mr. Wilson had planned.
+The Jazz Age was, in part, a reaction to the cynicism that was left over from the first world war as expressed in the following quote: “But the war turned out differently from what Mr. Wilson had planned.
 The average soldier discovered that he was no hero, that war was ugly and confused and irrational.
 The peace turned out equally badly and evil persisted in the world just as before.
 War did not seem to have been erased by the war.
 And, the American tradition – which men had fought to preserve – seemed not to have been involved at all….
 Morality based on duty bored the younger generation.”
 (Cantor, p.
 108)

 The Twenties was a decade of profound cultural conflict.
 For many Americans, the growth of cities, the rise of a consumer culture, the upsurge of mass entertainment, and the so-called “revolution in morals and manners” represented liberation from the restrictions of the country’s Victorian past.
 Sexual mores, gender roles, hair styles, and dress all changed profoundly during the 1920s.
 But for many others, the United States seemed to be changing in undesirable ways.
 The result was a thinly veiled “cultural civil war,” in which a pluralistic society clashed bitterly over such issues as foreign immigration, evolution, the Ku Klux Klan, prohibition, women’s roles, and race. (http://www.digitalhistory.uh.edu/era.cfm?eraID=13&smtid=1); (Allen, V, 1)